artdevue/Fcache/README.md

 		twofile.cache
 file.cache
 ```
-With the file cache Fcache, we can delete the entire cache, and the cache folder.
+With the file cache Fcache you can delete the entire cache, and the cache folder.
 To delete a file *folder/onesubfolder/onefile.cache*

 ```php
 Cache::forget('folder/onesubfolder/onefile');
 ```
-If we need to remove all the files in a directory *folder/onesubfolder*, then pass the key *folder/onesubfolder*.
+If you need to remove all the files in a directory *folder/onesubfolder*, then change the key to *folder/onesubfolder*.
 ```php
 Cache::forget('folder/onesubfolder');
 ```

-You can group your cache folders, so you can delete the group cache files.
+You can group your cache folders, it gives you ability to delete the whole group cache files.

 ## Using tags
-File driver Fcache works with Tags.
-When you add a cache, you can use tags comma-separated parameter.
+Also file driver Fcache works with Tags.
+When you add a cache, you can use comma-separated parameter *tags*.
 Example:
  ```php
 Cache::tags('country,all')->put('key', 'value', $minutes);